-How analyzing open-ended questions in product research adds critical flavor to the insights recipe
+Analyzing open-ended questions in product user testing: Adding critical flavor to the insights recipe

-As the world around us continues to change, consumer expectations, preferences, and behaviors continue to adapt at an accelerated rate.
-It’s never been more important for brands to take a human-centered approach to their product development, understanding the problems their users experience every day, and how they experience their offerings or services.
+Consumer expectations, preferences, and behaviors are evolving at an accelerated rate, so it’s never been more important for brands to take a human-centered approach to their product development, understanding the problems their users experience every day, and how they experience their offerings or services.
+Product user testing a critical tool for consumer insights teams to understand consumer needs and preferences.
+User testing takes many forms, from central location testing (CLT), focus groups and in-home user testing (iHUT), to feedback from customer communities in the form of consumer journals and diaries.

-It’s critical for product research to get as close to the consumer as possible (and to crucially get the details right).
-One key but often overlooked resource in this pursuit is the analysis of open-ended questions from product feedback surveys and product test questionnaires.
-These provide a unique opportunity for unfiltered feedback from the consumer but are neglected because open ends are challenging to analyze with scale and consistency.
-Insights teams must generally hand-code open ends (which is tedious and time-consuming), utilize surface-level language processing (such as word clouds) or cherry-pick from the verbatim text to support the qualitative findings.
+It’s critical for product research to get as close to the consumer as possible (and to get the details right).
+One key but often overlooked resource in this pursuit is the analysis of open-ended questions from feedback surveys, sensory lab ballots, consumer diaries and iHUT transcripts, and product test questionnaires.
+These provide a unique opportunity for unfiltered feedback from the consumer filled with detail and nuance, but are often challenging to analyze with scale and consistency.
+Insights teams must generally hand-“code” (i.e. manually analyze) open ends (which is tedious and time-consuming), utilize surface-level language processing (such as word clouds) or cherry-pick from the verbatim text to support the qualitative findings.

 Expect the unexpected, like corn in the mashed potatoes

-Open ends also provide a source for unexpected insights or feedback that might not be possible to capture with closed-ended questions.
+Open ends also provide a source for unexpected insights or feedback that might not be possible to capture with closed-ended questions, such as scales and purchase intent filters.
 This includes detecting and pinpointing quality issues with products or experiences.
 Consider this scenario recently shared by a customer: A researcher is given the task of understanding the performance issues of a frozen dinner product.
 The product receives poor scores in the survey’s close-ends, but it is difficult to identify the reason why… until the open ends are analyzed.
 Here themes like “messy” “smooshed” “corn” and “mashed potatoes” appear, leading us to discover that the packaging is causing corn to get into the mashed potatoes!

 How are product feedback open-ends analyzed?